Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 That’s why many websites use Soliloquy sliders on their most important pages, such as the home page, sales page, and landing page.

-Best of all, you don’t have to write a single line of code to do it!
+Best of all, you don’t have to write a single line of code to do it.

 The good news is that you can use the free version of Soliloquy for this tutorial.

-That said, you may want to consider the Pro version if you need addons such as a lightbox feature, password protection, featured content, and other integrations like Instagram, Pinterest, and WooCommerce.
+That said, you may want to consider the Pro version if you need add-ons such as a lightbox feature, password protection, featured content, and other integrations like Instagram, Pinterest, and WooCommerce.

 Step 2: Add Responsive Video Slides in WordPress

-Upon activation, you will need to head over to Soliloquy » Add New in the WordPress admin area.
+Upon activation, you’ll need to head over to Soliloquy » Add New in the WordPress admin area.
+From there, you can give your slider an appropriate title so you can easily refer back to it later.

+Now, you are ready to add all the media content to your slider.
 Go ahead and click on ‘Select Files From Other Sources.’

-Make sure you grab the video URL from a third-party hosted platform like YouTube.
+Simply give your video slide a title, video URL, image URL, alt text, and caption.
+Also, let’s make sure you grab the video URL from a third-party hosted platform like YouTube.

 If you want to add more slides, all you need to do is simply click on the ‘Add Another Video Slide’ button.